 I know the purpose of education and instruction is to develop students, to make them better people, better thinkers and better decision-makers.
 New students come to us for a year or maybe two – a mere snapshot of their educational experience.
 However, in that time I have the opportunity to make lasting impacts on their lives.
 I accept this responsibility and employ strategies that make the most of this time with my students.
 One of my strategies is teaching to the whole student.
 I make time to build a rapport by learning about students’ lives and interests.
 I always express a genuine concern for my students and use that rapport to construct a positive learning environment.
 It seems small but I need my students to feel appreciated and respected, valued and smart!
 I set high expectations for students and encourage them to reach their full potential.
 I look for ways to engage students in activities that appeal to their multiple intelligences and make them excited about learning.
 It is important to me as a teacher that I also value their input.
 There must be an opportunity to take ownership of their learning.
 Not only does this allow my students to demonstrate self-efficacy but they can continuously reflect on how they can improve.
 I understand that in my role as their teacher I must always be looking for ways to improve and hone the techniques I use to improve student learning.
 No two students learn in the same way.
 It is my job as a professional to engage that student's spark of curiosity which will lead to a lifelong love of learning!

-Ohio University-Main Campus - BS, Communications
+Undergraduate Degree: Ohio University-Main Campus - Bachelor of Science, Communications

-Baldwin-Wallace College - MA, MEd
+Graduate Degree: Baldwin-Wallace College - Master of Arts, MEd

 10th Grade Math